Audio Mastering with MasteringBOX

 There is a slight disclaimer here: these sites are “free” to start via trial period, though there are monthly or yearly fees beyond this to keep your domain name.
 Still, once you have your domain name, you can do whatever you want with your site at no extra cost.
 You can link to your social media profiles, host your music and videos, embed a merchandise store, and so much more.
 Having a site also helps with your search engine optimization (SEO), another important aspect of online marketing.

-4. Create a mailing list
+4. Create a Mailing List

 Mailing lists, like web domains, seem like an outdated marketing tool.
 However, they can still be effective, especially for keeping your biggest fans up to date.
 Those who sign up for your mailing list are coming to you.
 So these newsletters can be more focused, specialized, and even personal.
 Social media, on the other hand, is better for broader, more general posts.